Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-This line of reasoning reveals that the probability of false positive errors depends on the power of the test at the root node (we write the statistical power of a test at node $i$ as $\pi_i$).
+This line of reasoning reveals that the probability of false positive errors accumulating in tests through the tree depends on the power of the test at the root node (we write the statistical power of a test at node $i$ as $\pi_i$).
 Consider two extreme cases: (1) the overall test has very low power and (2) it has very high power.
 If the overall test has very low power, say $\pi_1 \leq \alpha$, then this test will reject very rarely, and, in turn, the tree will show very few false positive errors.
-In fact, if $\pi_i \leq \alpha$, then the two conditions used above control the FWER in the strong sense: not rejecting at the root controls the FWER whether the lack of rejection is because all blocks have no effects and the test has false positive error rate of less than $\alpha$ or because at least one block has a non-zero effect but the test lacks the power to detect that effect ($\pi_1 < \alpha$).
+In fact, if $\pi_i \leq \alpha$, then the two conditions used above control the FWER in the strong sense.
+Not rejecting at the root controls the FWER for either of two reasons.
+In the first, all blocks have no effects and the test has false positive error rate of less than $\alpha$.
+In the second, at least one block has a non-zero effect but the test lacks the power to detect it ($\pi_1 < \alpha$).

 What about when $\pi_1 > \alpha$?
-In this case, the multiple testing of null nodes are no longer protected by the root.
+In this case, the multiple testing of null nodes are no longer protected by non-rejection and application of the stopping rule at the root.
 For example, in Figure~\ref{fig:k3L3_tree} rejection of the root will lead to 3 tests, two of them of null nodes.
 We will have two chances to falsely reject the null of no effects and, if the tree stopped with nodes 2,3 and 4, the FWER would be greater than $\alpha$ without further assumptions.